 A common concern for any presenter is knowing if they have enough content or too much in their presentation.
-The Rehearse Timings features in Microsoft PowerPoint provides a quick and simple way to rehearse the timing of your presentation.
+The Rehearse Timings feature in Microsoft PowerPoint provides a quick and simple way to rehearse the timing of your presentation.
 This helps to gauge if your content needs more detail or you need to reduce it.
-When presenting at conferences or workshops, I have always had an allocated duration that my presentation would run for.
-I don’t want to have to much content which may cause me to rush through it, but I also don’t want to get through the details too quickly and finish way too early.
+When presenting, I have always had an allocated duration that my presentation would run for.
+I don’t want to have too much content which may cause me to rush, but I also don’t want to get through the details too quickly and finish too early.

 When using the rehearse timings feature in PowerPoint, it is important to remember that it is a guide only.
 You are rehearsing the time it will take for you to cover your content from start to finish without any pauses.
 At the end of your rehearsal, you have the option of saving the timing to your presentation which can then be used to automate the transition of your slides.
 Although this works well in some presentation instances, in my personal experience I much prefer to advance the slides myself.
 This allows me to answer questions or provide more information about a topic if prompted by the audience.

 To use rehearse timings in PowerPoint , follow these steps: